 Shell rot occurs when bacteria enter the tortoise’s body via lesions and cuts to the shell.
 If not diagnosed and treated sufficiently early, this condition can lead to blood infections, such as sepsis.

-Horsefield tortoises are vulnerable since they dig and burrow into the wet ground.
-That’s why you should provide a Horsefield with a drier substrate, even if it prefers a damp substrate.
+Horsefield tortoises are vulnerable if they dig and burrow into a wet substrate.
+That’s why you should provide a Horsefield with drier bedding.

-The clearest sign of shell rot is pitting, which is the formation of holes on the underside of the shell.
+The clearest sign of this condition is pitting, which is the formation of holes on the underside of the shell.
 Before this happens, check for white patches on the surface of the shell.

-A poor diet causes shell pyramiding, and the damage can’t be reversed.
+An unbalanced diet (especially too much protein) causes shell pyramiding, and the damage can’t be reversed.
 This condition affects the carapace, causing it to grow abnormally, like a pyramid.

-Soft shell (metabolic bone disease) is due to a vitamin D or calcium deficiency.
-Horsefield tortoises need UV light to synthesize vitamin D3, which is needed to absorb calcium.
+Soft shell is due to a vitamin D or calcium deficiency.
+Tortoises need UV light to synthesize vitamin D3, which is needed to absorb calcium.

-Sufficient calcium is required to prevent soft shell.
-Dandelions and cuttlefish are particularly good sources of calcium for Horsefield tortoises, but they shouldn’t eat too much.
+Sufficient vitamin D3 and calcium are required for a healthy shell.
+Dandelions and cuttlefish are good sources of calcium for tortoises, but they shouldn’t consume too much.

-Caring for a Horsefield is similar to raising other small tortoises.
-As long as you choose the right substrate, meet their dietary needs, clean the enclosure, and entertain them, Horsefield tortoises will thrive.
+If you choose the right substrate, meet their dietary needs, get the temperature and humidity right, clean the tortoise table, and entertain them, Horsefield tortoises can thrive in captivity.